 Those are all called self-refuting statements, and they're all coming from leftists in the United States.
 They're completely and utterly false, because they all violate the law of noncontradiction, which states that A cannot be both A and non-A at the same time.
 It's just like the claim to be absolutely certain that absolutes don't exist.
 It's just like the claiming that it's true that there is no truth.
 It's just like, for a more morbid example, using English to claim to be unable to speak a word in English.

 Ah, but a car is not a human being, while the mother is, you say, right?
 How often is there a dilemma with regard to saving lives?
 Only 0.7% of abortions are because of rape — the only case where there is no choice 9 months before pregnancy, and even then, aborting what someone else can otherwise adopt is implying the malignantly narcissistic narrative that if you cannot take care of a child then no one else can — and only 0.3% of abortions are because of some life-threatening complication (like an ectopic pregnancy, for example) to the mother resulting from a pregnancy.
-Another 0.7% are due to birth defects, but a significant number of the birth defects in question are non-fatal and therefore inexcusable.
+Another 0.7% are due to birth defects, but a significant number of the birth defects in question are non-fatal (case in point: Down syndrome) and therefore inexcusable (on a related note, even if a defect is likely to cause the death of an unborn child anyway, abortion is merely an addition of an insult to injury and therefore inexcusable regardless).
 That leaves 98.3% of abortions for purely, get this, economic reasons.
 Or, as I like to call them, selfish, greedy, sexually narcissistic, lame excuses.

 Why do I call them that?
 Because anyone who cannot afford a child cannot afford sex either, period.
 It doesn't matter how much you enjoy sex, it's there for one purpose and one purpose only — to manufacture children — and must therefore never be had in vain.
 When two impoverished youth consent to sex, regardless of whether or not they want to admit it, they are actually having sex in vain, which is the most selfish, self-centered, malignantly narcissistic attitude toward sex that one can possibly have.
 The sexual narcissism — not to mention greed — that is having consensual sex out of wedlock while being unable to afford a child is the root cause of what the pro-life movement is truly opposed to.
 Until leftists begin to make this connection between premarital and/or extramarital sex and abortion, they will continue to suffer under the Trump/Pence administration.